borkenware/spoonfeed/USAGE.md

 ```

 ## Building the Web interface
-SpoonFeed outputs a bundled [Preact](https://preactjs.com) application, and uses [Rollup](http://rollupjs.org)
+Spoonfeed outputs a bundled [Preact](https://preactjs.com) application, and uses [Rollup](http://rollupjs.org)
 internally for bundling.

 ### Configuration
 Since there is a lot you can configure, this is documented in a separate document.
 See CONFIGURING.md for more details
-on how to configure SpoonFeed.
+on how to configure Spoonfeed.

 ### Development
 During development you'll be able to see live changes you do to the documentation to have visual feedback about
 what you're doing.
 You can also see live changes to the configuration to some extent.
 Some configuration changes
 do require a complete restart.
 ```
 spoonfeed serve
 ```